tamimology/synology-to-ubuntu-migration/README.md

   ![ssh-port](screenshots/ssh-port.png)

-  Lastly, log off and SSH again with the new assigned port
+  Lastly, log off and SSH again with the newly assigned port

 ## Easy Access the docker-compose file

 This step is a bonus and only applicable if you are a Linux user (_for Windows users, you need to search for the solution, which i guess it is called Folder Mapping via Explorer_), which I personally prefer to have it, as I like to have access for everything from my laptop in headless mode.
 In this step, I will mount a folder on my laptop that has all the docker mounting and docker-compose file on the Mini-PC.
 By that, I can just edit the compose file, as well as create new folders for new containers using my LinuxMint UI installed on the laptop, instead of doing that throguh the terminal on my Mini-PC (easier)

-To do so, we need to use the NFS moutning option, as this is used to mount linux-to-linux folders.
+To do so, we need to use the NFS mounting option, as this is used to mount linux-to-linux folders.

 ### On the server (Mini-PC)
 - Install NFS